 This guest post discussing Value Investing in Australia was submitted by The Broken Leg Investment Letter subscriber Xavier Hill.
-The thoughts and opinions expressed here are those of the author and may not reflect those of anybody else at The Broken Leg.
-Article image (Creative Commons) by vagawi, edited by The Broken Leg.
+The thoughts and opinions expressed here are those of the author and may not reflect those of anybody else at Broken Leg Investing.
+Article image (Creative Commons) by vagawi, edited by Broken Leg Investing.

 Nearly all value-oriented investors know that the finance industry is riddled with scams and hidden fees that are collected, whatever the investment’s performance.
 However, a little-known provision in the Australian Constitution has recently been exploited, causing a full-blown Royal Commission to investigate Australia’s finance industry.
 How bad can the situation be?
 Well, however bad you thought it was – it is worse.